-Pupil Voice and Teacher Voice is very important to reflect on a one evaluation on the quality of teaching and learning in Maths.
+Pupil voice - and teacher voice- is very important to reflect on as one evaluation on the quality of teaching and learning in Maths.
 We are always looking for ways we can improve to ensure the children reach their full potential in Maths.

-Parents are invited into school regularly to join their child in their Maths learning.
+Parents are invited into school regularly to join their child in their maths learning.
 The school organises workshops to support parents' understanding of the way in which Maths is taught in school so they are more able to support their child's learning.
 Parents are also regularly informed about their child's progress throughout the year.